Quantum Simulation of Noisy Quantum Networks: Conclusions

 Classical simulators are extremely valuable, especially in regimes where efficient techniques such as stabilizer methods apply.
 In fact, much of the progress in network modeling has been achieved by focusing on classically accessible and simulable scenarios.
 However, they are fundamentally limited in situations involving large-scale networks or general noise models beyond the Clifford or Pauli framework, where the exponential scaling of resources becomes prohibitive.
 In contrast, quantum computers offer a natural platform for reliable communication simulation in such regimes, as they operate directly in the same Hilbert space we aim to explore.

 Our contribution lies in identifying and addressing the key technical ingredients that enable accurate and practical simulations using quantum hardware, including noise tailoring, protocol design, and characterization strategies.
 Our approach takes a different perspective, rather than mitigating the noise inherent in NISQ devices, we exploit and reshape it to match the noise characteristics of realistic quantum memories, gates, and communication channels.
-We have introduced tools to tailor local quantum noise, achieving high-fidelity simulations of target channels and demonstrating how this strategy enables the simulation of complete communication protocols on current quantum hardware.
+We have introduced tools to tailor local quantum noise, achieving high-fidelity simulations of target channels and demonstrating (experimentally on real hardware) how this strategy enables the simulation of complete communication protocols on current quantum hardware.

 Our method still presents limitations that require further investigation.
-Apart from the natural limitations of current quantum hardware, the tailoring techniques are currently restricted to single-qubit noise, and while we achieve good accuracy when matching similar noise types, extending to multi-qubit or improving the accuracy for more general noise remains an open challenge.
-Additionally, although circuit depths remain relatively constant when simulating completely positive maps, measurement overhead—particularly for reconstructing output states or Choi matrices—can be significant.
+Apart from the natural limitations of current quantum hardware, the tailoring techniques are currently restricted to single-qubit noise, and while we achieve good accuracy when matching similar noise types, extending to multi-qubit or improving the accuracy for more general noise, or with additional tools, remains an open challenge.
+Additionally, although circuit depths remain relatively constant when simulating completely positive maps, measurement overheads can be significant.
 Exploring how to reduce the need for full process tomography --for instance evaluating the Choi matrix directly-- is thus an important question for future work.

 We emphasize that the limitations we face are different from those of classical simulators.
 The boundaries of quantum hardware-based simulation are not yet well understood, and future research will be essential in clarifying what is possible.
 Still, our work aims to lay the foundation for a complementary approach to network simulation, offering new opportunities particularly in regimes where classical methods struggle.